Melasma Treatment: The Complete Guide to Fading Stubborn Dark Patches

 Professional Treatments for Stubborn Melasma

 Chemical Peels: Glycolic or lactic acid peels can help surface melasma.
 Find a skilled practitioner.
-Darker skin tones have a higher risk of irritation and new dark spots.
+Darker skin tones have higher risk of irritation.

 Microneedling: Creates tiny channels that help products absorb better.
 Some studies show melasma improvement.
-Requires several sessions and careful aftercare.
+Requires several sessions.

 Laser Treatments: Controversial for melasma.
 Can actually make pigment worse if done wrong.
 Only consider after 6+ months of creams haven't worked.